fkirchhoff/quotes.floriank.org/README.md

 As stated above we will use DynamoDB to house our data.
 This [article](https://www.tecracer.com/blog/2021/03/modelling-a-product-catalog-in-dynamodb.html) mentions we should follow the advice from "[The DynamoDB book](https://www.dynamodbbook.com/)" to create our table:

-&gt; * Understand your application
+> * Understand your application
-&gt; * Create an entity-relationship diagram (“ERD”) &gt; * Write out all of your access patterns
+> * Create an entity-relationship diagram (“ERD”)
+> * Write out all of your access patterns
-&gt; * Model your primary key structure
+> * Model your primary key structure
-&gt; * Satisfy additional access patterns with secondary indexes and streams &gt;
+> * Satisfy additional access patterns with secondary indexes and streams
+>
-&gt; — Alex DeBrie, The DynamoDB Book - chapter 7.2
+> — Alex DeBrie, The DynamoDB Book - chapter 7.2

 ## Understand our application